SixSq/old.sixsq.github.com/_posts/jobs/2016-11-08-clojure-developer.md

 **Note: Placement agencies, please do not apply as we require direct assignment.**

-SixSq is an equal opportunities employer committed to diversity in the workplace
+SixSq is an equal opportunities employer committed to diversity in the workplace.